 Even if you want to bring the bare minimum, these items are your must-haves.

-- Photo ID: These events definitely card you for alcoholic beverages.
+• Photo ID: The festival might check your ID upon entry.
+Plus, these events definitely card you for alcoholic beverages.

-- Sunscreen: Being outside all day can take a toll on your skin.
+• Sunscreen: Being outside all day can take a toll on your skin.
 The higher the SPF, the better!
+Note that some festivals will not allow in spray sunscreen due to the aerosol.

-- Nasal stick: Stay refreshed and focused with a BoomBoom Nasal Inhaler.
+• Nasal stick: Stay refreshed and focused with a BoomBoom Nasal Stick.
 It’ll help you breathe better while being outdoors all day too.

 Electronics